cbh778899/pepper-chatbot/README.md

 There are some flags you can set when running, available flags are listed below:
 * `--ip`: Specify the IP Address of Pepper robot, default `localhost`
 * `--port`: Specify the port of Pepper robot, default `9559`
-* `--url`: Specify the url of AI Chat Completions server.
-Either set it here or in `.env` file
+* `--url`: Specify the DNS of services.
+Either set it here or in `.env` file.
+You can specify routes in `.env` file for difference services, see the [.env](#env) section.
-* `--route`: Specify the route of AI Chat Completions based on server, default `/chat/completions`
+* `--chat-route`: Specify the route of AI Chat Completions based on server, default `/chat/completions`
+* `--speech-route`: Specify the route of AI Speech Recognition based on server, default `/speech/recognition`
-* `--api-key`: Specify the OpenAI API Key
+* `--api-key`: Specify the services API Key
+* `--speech-api-key`: Specify the speech recognition API key.
+Default to the same as `--api-key` option.
 * `--model-name`: Specify the OpenAI model name
 * `--save-csv`: Set to save conversation to `dialogue.csv`
 ### Example Usage: